adityam/filter/vim-README.md

 Line numbering
 ---------------

-To eanble line numbering for a particular snippet, use:
+To enable line numbering for a particular snippet, use:

     \start<vimtyping>[numbering=yes]
       ...